Ph.D. in Economics

 Information on the application process can be found on our How to Apply page.

 The PhD degree requires at least 104 hours beyond the bachelor's degree and 72 hours beyond the master's degree.
 Our program is designed to be completed in five or six years.
 Below are our course requirements, exams, and research requirements.
+Our PhD program is classified as a STEM program.

 Ph.D.
 Degree Requirements